How we protect your money and investments.

-Well, let me set your minds at ease and explain all the safeguards we use to protect your investments.
+I’m here to set your minds at ease and explain the safeguards we use to protect your money and investments.

-The first lines of defence are our daily controls and processes.
+The first lines of defence are the daily controls and processes.

 These include (but are not limited to):

-We also hold all your money and assets under the FCA’s CASS rules, which means they are held in segregated accounts, separate from the company’s money.
+We hold all of your money and assets under the FCA’s CASS rules, which means they are held in segregated accounts, separate from the company’s money.

-For each of our deposit banks and custodians we have a legally binding letter acknowledging that your assets do not belong to us, and can’t be used in the event of us entering administration to cover any debts we may have.
+For each of our deposit banks and custodians we have a legally binding letter acknowledging that your assets do not belong to us, and cannot be used in the unlikely event of us entering administration to cover any debts we may have.

 In addition to our own controls, we are subject to an annual audit.
-This covers both our financial performance (and our treatment as a going concern — ie that we will be able to continue to operate for 12 months) and our controls over client money and assets.
+This covers both our financial performance, the long term sustainability of the business and our controls over client money and assets.

-We aren’t required to go with such a prestigious audit firm, and few startups would, but we felt that it was important to work with the best.
-We expect them to really challenge us, and hopefully their audit opinions should give you plenty of confidence.
+We aren’t required to go with such a prestigious audit firm, and few startups would, but we felt that it is such an important aspect of our business that we must.

-Finally, if all else fails, as a regulated UK financial business, all deposits with us are covered by the FSCS (financial services compensation scheme).
+And as a regulated UK financial business, all deposits and investments with us are covered by the Financial Services Compensation Scheme (“FSCS”).

-Hopefully this article has given you confidence that we’re all over protecting your cash and stock.
+Hopefully this article has given you confidence that we’re on it when it comes to protecting your cash and stock.
 It’s crucial to us that we do the right thing by our customers, and keeping you safe is the minimum.

-As we grow we’ll continue to enhance our controls, and strive to automate where possible to remove the risk of manual error.
+As we grow we’ll continue to enhance our controls, and strive to automate where it’s best to.

-We’re building the best possible investing experience for you, with a control framework to match it! 💪
+We are building the best investing experience for you, with a control framework to match it.

 When you invest, your capital is at risk.
 The value of your portfolio can go down as well as up and you may get back less than you invest.
 Past performance is not a reliable indicator of future results.